Carolyn’s Portfolio of Work | Port Aransas Art Center 2018 to 2019 | “Polishing the Diamond”

-This portfolio focuses on my work in the nonprofit sector, and a specific nonprofit I have come to adore, the Port Aransas Art Center.
+This portfolio focuses on my work in the nonprofit sector with the Port Aransas Art Center.

-Most nonprofit organizations want to raise significant donations, and most all of them deserve those leadership donations.
+Most nonprofit organizations want to raise significant donations, and most all deserve those leadership gifts.
 But sometimes this requires infrastructure and communications improvements as well as solid research, consistent donor communications, grant writing and more.
 And many nonprofits do not have the budget nor the staff bandwidth to embark upon a concerted development and communications programs.
 That is why I was hired.

 YouTube | Videos are exceedingly popular way for the public to access information and YouTube is the second largest search engine in the world after Google Search.
 I created a new YouTube profile and using Adobe Spark Video, created an initial group of videos to start.